Separating fact from fiction

 She then walked over to and began inspecting the pond.
 Yep, the blue heron had eaten many of her cherished pets.
 If I had not scared it away, the bird likely would have eaten all of the fish.

 The ability to separate fact from fiction is one of the most important skills that we must acquire in this life.
-In the spring of 1972, I was a ninth-grader attending McCormick Junior High School, and one of my English teacher’s class assignments required that I read a short story about a dog named Gelert.
-I have never forgotten the profound message that is securely imbedded within the folktale about Gelert.
+In the spring of 1972 I was a 9th grader attending McCormick Junior High School and one of my English teacher’s class assignments required that I read a short story about a dog named Gelert.
+I have never forgotten the profound message that is securely imbedded within the folk-tale about Gelert.
 If you are not familiar with this story, please take the time to seek out and read about Gelert, the loyal hunting dog.

 Please do not jump to conclusions about what is fiction and what is truth.
 Instead, do your utmost to look at the whole picture and seek answers to relevant questions.